 Fees and payment options

-My fee is $160.00 per 50 minute session and $240.00 for a 80 min session.
-The fee for couples and family therapy is $170.00 per 55 minute session.
-Equine Facilitated Psychotherapy is $170.00 per 55 minute session.
+Please inquire about my fees by emailing me.
 I can provide a super-bill for insurances but it does not mean that your insurance will always pay you back.
 The best way to know is to contact your insurance and see what they pay out of network and what your deductible is as well as any the percentage they cover.
 All of this information will help you make an informed choice.
 I do offer sliding scale but slots are not always open.

 Please note that a sliding scale slot is given and kept for those individuals who are wanting to work in therapy and show up for appointments.

 I take check, cash and Zelle.

 Commitment to Therapy: I take the healing work and space we create to heart.
 I desire to create space for those who want to show up and do the work.
 I do not work with treatment resistant clients.
 I invite those into my practice who are ready to into the types of therapy I offer.
 My policy of cancelation is 48 hours for office visits and 36 hours for equine sessions.
 If there are several missed without notification it may result in losing your spot as a client, sliding scale slot if of there are extended vacation for months in the summer.
 It is important part of the container I hold for those I see.